prantikm07/Smoke-Detection/README.md

 ## Enhancements

-- Add support for logging gas concentration levels to an SD card.
+- Add support for logging smoke concentration levels to an SD card.
 - Implement Wi-Fi or Bluetooth for remote monitoring.
 - Integrate a rechargeable battery for portability.